-- (1) Nitrate was detected in a single sample of source water. - (2) Compliance is based upon the highest quarterly LRAA and range is based upon lowest and highest individual measurement. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (1) Compliance is based upon the highest quarterly LRAA and range is based upon lowest and highest individual measurement. - (2) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (4) This value refers to the highest monthly percentage of positive samples detected during the year.
-For 2022, Providence Water collected 2,035 samples for Total Coliform Rule compliance monitoring.
-Two of these samples were positive for total
+Range is the lowest and highest removal ratios per month. - (3) This value refers to the highest monthly percentage of positive samples detected during the year.
+For 2023, Providence Water collected 2,012 samples for Total Coliform Rule compliance monitoring.
+One of these samples were positive for total coliform bacteria.
+None were positive for E. Coil. - (4) 0.55 NTU was the highest single turbidity measurement recorded.
+The lowest monthly percentage of samples meeting the turbidity limit was 99.99%.
+The average turbidity value for 2023 was <0.1 NTU.